LBHackney-IT/API-Playbook-v2-beta/README.md

 ###  Containerisation

+**Principle: use containerisation unless there’s clear evidence it’s not right for your service.**

 All APIs are run in a containerised environment, each solution (main and tests) do contain a The docker entry point is the docker-compose file and with its current setup it allows to build the project alongside an instance of the UH simulator.
 The Docker file contained in the base API should be updated to reflect the details of the project it is being used for.
 More information on how we use [Docker](https://docs.google.com/document/d/16HyKtQtUBjz-W9HwIPF4T-CnSe1m8poqCilRtRohZmQ/edit#heading=h.6jjvle8n1rck)

 ### TDD - Test Driven Development

+**Principle: use automated testing to ensure your features are fully tested and dependencies are identified.**

 We use the Test Driven Development methodology when writing new code, as it makes it easier to build functionality progressively, helps reduce error rate in production, and helps prevent against feature regressions after changes.
 We use Clean Architecture principles which allows us to easily test each unit of our applications.

 * How to write good TDDs